 Kinston's African-American Heritage Music Trail

+One of the first stops along the African-American Heritage Music Trail is Kinston, NC, home to legendary blues and jazz musicians.
 If the streets and walls of Kinston could talk, music would be their language.

 “We have a rich, lengthy history in jazz, blues and gospel,” says Sandy Landis, executive director of Kinston’s Community Council for the Arts.

 Founded in 1965, the CCA offers exhibits, classes and a host of other activities that make the arts accessible and enjoyable for people of all ages.
 In 2007, the organization began researching the community’s musical traditions.

 “We launched this as a folklife project to authentically identify and document the musicians who have played an important part in Kinston’s history and in this present day,” Landis says.